 Setting up a new house and for that matter a kitchen when you are a newlywed and staying away from your hometown is a pretty tricky job.
 All those gifts received during the ceremony – the dinner sets, OTGs, induction cookers, crockery are either too fragile or too bulky to be carried along to the new habitat (city).
 So, this is my recent status – setting up a new kitchen.
 And, there comes the idea of a new post to help those who are in my state or is going to set up a kitchen soon.
 Here’s the first of the three post collection of how to set up a Bengali kitchen from scratch.
+You can also check Kitchenistic to find kitchen product reviews that will help you to set up your kitchen in a better way.

 Saying this, I have a feeling of déjà vu.
 Some years back when I shifted to Bangalore for my post grad, I started eating at the nearby restaurants.
 But, eating outside for days together in a city, where even the basic ingredients are so different from your own has its toll on your health, taste buds and of course the pocket.
 So, I started cooking at my PG.
 Now, I have an experience on setting up kitchen for bachelor as well as for a family of two.